ankitskr/PCG-MPI-solver/README.md

 ├── data/
 │   └── concrete.zip            # Model data used by the project for demonstration
 ├── docs/
-│   └── references.txt          # Documentation and references related to the project
+│   └── references.txt          # References related to the project
 ├── examples/
 │   └── run_basic_script.bash   # Bash script for running a basic example of the solver ├── notebooks/